Rao-DEV15/Final-backend-2/README.md

-🗂️ Cloudinary Image Delete API
-A simple Express.js backend service that allows deletion of images from Cloudinary using the public ID.
+🗂️ Cloudinary Image Delete API – Backend for StockEase This is the backend service for StockEase, a full-stack CRUD app.
+It provides an Express.js API endpoint to delete product images stored on Cloudinary using their public ID.

 🚀 Features
-Delete images from Cloudinary via API (/delete-image)
+🧹 Delete images from Cloudinary via /delete-image endpoint

-Environment variable support using .env
+🔐 Secure environment variables with .env

-CORS enabled for frontend communication
+🔄 CORS enabled for smooth frontend-backend communication

-Cloudinary configuration using cloudinary.v2
+⚙️ Cloudinary configured using cloudinary.v2

 🧠 Tech Stack
 Node.js